The Church of Jesus Christ of Latter-day Saints in the Caucasus: Georgia

 Elder Jeffrey R. Holland blessed the land in March 1999.
 He was accompanied by Elder Charles A. Didier, president of the Europe East Area, and their wives.
 Later that Georgia was assigned to the Armenia Yerevan Mission shortly thereafter.
 Nonproselyting, Humanitarian missionaries, Phillip and Betty Reber, arrived in June of that year.
 They began donating relief supplies to orphanages and taught English.In September, the first Georgians to join the Church were baptized in Armenia due to the Church’s unregistered status.

 The first Primary was held Aug.
 8, 1999; the first meeting in the Mitskevich Street building was held Sept.
 15, 1999; the first priesthood and Relief Society meetings were held Feb.
 22, 2000; and the first Young Women meeting was held March 5, 2000.
 In 2000, Georgia became part of the Europe East Area.
 Georgia had 14 members by March 2000.
 On August 9 2002 a branch, Georgia's first, was organized in Tbilisi having 6 humanitarian service missionaries and 50 members.

 In August 2005, the Church registered with the government, allowing the first full-time proselytizing missionaries to be assigned with the first arriving March 31, 2006.
 In 2008, missionaries were withdrawn for a nearly three months period due to conflict with Russia.
 The seminary and institute programs were introduced in 2008 – the same year the first local member served a full-time mission.
 The Church translated General Conference talks into Georgian for the first time in October 2011.
 In 2012, a group was organized in Rustavi.
 In 2018, the Church reestablished a second branch in Tbilisi named the Temka Branch.
 The Temka Branch services northern areas of Tbilisi, whereas the Avlabari Branch services southern areas of Tbilisi.
 Both branches reported directly to the Armenia/Georgia Mission in 2019.
 In 2018 the translation of the Book of Mormon in Georgian was completed.

 Azerbaijan

 The Baku Branch, primarily serving members from outside the country living or staying in Azerbaijan, existed in the early to mid 2010s.
 In December 2011, the branch consisted of 37 members.
 Of the 37 members, most were Americans, a Brazilian, a Taiwanese, a Russian, and two Scots.
 The branch was later dissolved.
-It was reinstated in 2024 and is administered by the Europe Central Area District.
+It was reinstated in 2024 and is now administered by the Istanbul Türkiye District.
+The first LDS meetinghouse in Azerbaijan was dedicated in Baku in November 2025.